About

 January 15, 2024

-When people talk about infrastructure of large internet services, the term distributed systems shows up pretty fast.
-It's basically the umbrella term for "backend stuff that has to keep working even when parts of it are broken."
-People sometimes make it sound like black magic - servers that somehow recover when nodes crash, databases that don't corrupt everything when a network switch glitches, clusters that autoscale and scaledown.
+When people talk about infrastructure of large internet services, the term distributed systems comes up pretty fast.
+It's basically the umbrella term for "the backend stuff that have to keep running even when something inevitably breaks".
+When I first herd about about distributed systems it all sounded like a black magic.
+You know, all of those complex protocols after node crashes, data formats that don't corrupt everything when a network switch glitches, or time that sometimes goes backwards.

 The funny part is that the core ideas behind this aren't new or mysterious.
-All of this stuff were forming in the 1970s, mostly in academic and research environments.
+Most of the key ideas were developed in the 1970s, mostly in academic and research labs.
 Cool tech, but not something most people ever had to think about.
-Things like logical clocks, consensus, and fault tolerance were being worked out long before anyone had "web scale" problems.
-Baby Internet was already a distributed system, just tiny.
+One example is ARPANET (baby internet) was already a distributed system, just tiny.
 So yeah, distributed computing has basically existed as long as computing has been a thing.

 Catch: Why do we need distributed systems anyway? 🤔